What triggers a profile view on LinkedIn?

 Here are the seven things I do to get thousands of views on my LinkedIn content, and you can too: 1.
 Write long-form status updates instead of LinkedIn articles.
 I’m not sure why LinkedIn gives more exposure to status updates than articles, but in my experience they most certainly do.

-READ ALSO: Which product is best for import in Bangladesh?
+READ ALSO: Which Angel is for marriage?

 How to make your LinkedIn status updates more engaging?